aktsbot/anonforms-server/api.md

 ### GET /api/v1/user [auth]

 Returns the user info for a session token.
+It also returns a list of sessions that are active for the user.

 ### POST /api/v1/user/logout [auth]